 Account-based marketing is a hot topic that has generated a lot of buzz in the inbound marketing community.
 A lot of marketers, including myself, have been doing research on how valuable this methodology can be to our campaigns and strategies.
 Although the term may seem like a new topic, it’s actually a marketing and sales strategy that has been around for a few years now.
 It’s my goal in this blog to break down account-based marketing (ABM), how we can apply it, and its future in inbound marketing.

 As a frequent visitor to conversionxl.com, I came across one of the most powerful statements on conversion rate optimization I’ve ever heard; So powerful, I felt the need to begin this blog with it.
 “It wouldn’t matter if your landing page elements are optimized perfectly, and the page is receiving steady traffic.
 If the visitor has no interest in the offer, or if you’re not targeting them at their current place in the funnel – they won’t convert no matter how persuasive the page is.”
 Fahad Muhammad, CXL Taking this into account, I wanted to put together all of the elements, thoughts, and research I’ve come across that will set more people up for successful conversions on their landing pages.

+Competitive Analysis Definition: Competitive analysis or competitive research is a field of strategic research that specializes in the collection and review of information about rival firms.
+It's an essential tactic for finding out what your competitors are doing and what kind of threat they present to your financial well-being.
 Unless you're marketing earrings made from old coffee cans, chances are there are other companies out there offering a similar product or service as you.
 Establishing an edge over these competitors is just part of the daily grind, but ask yourself, to what extent are you prepared to gain an edge over your competitors?
 Simply knowing what they offer is not enough.